ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 NodePort

 The NodePort Service does this by opening the port you choose (in the range of 30000 to 32767) on all worker nodes in the cluster.
 This port is what external clients will use to connect to your app.
-So, if the nodePort is set to 30020, for example, anyone who wants to use your app can just connect to any worker node’s IP address, on port :30020, and voila!
+So, if the nodePort is set to 30020, for example, anyone who wants to use your app can just connect to any worker node’s IP address on port 30020, and voila!
 They're in.

 Note that a NodePort Service builds on top of the ClusterIP Service type.
-What this means is that when you create a NodePort Service, Kubernetes automatically creates a ClusterIP Service for it as well.
-The node receives the request, the NodePort Service picks it up, it sends it to the ClusterIP Service, and this, in turn, sends it to one of the Pods behind it (External Client->Node->NodePort->ClusterIP->Pod).
-And the extra benefits are that internal clients can still access those Pods, and quicker.
-They can just skip going through the NodePort and reach the ClusterIP directly to connect to one of the Pods.
+This means that when you create a NodePort Service, Kubernetes automatically creates a ClusterIP Service for it as well.
+The node receives the request, the NodePort Service picks it up, and it sends it to the ClusterIP Service, which, in turn, sends it to one of the Pods behind it (External Client -> Node ->Node->NodePort->ClusterIP->Pod).

 One disadvantage of the NodePort Service is that it doesn't do any kind of load balancing across multiple nodes.
 It simply directs traffic to whichever node the client connected to.
 This can create a problem: Some nodes can get overwhelmed with requests while others sit idle.